Call or Text 24/7 (512) 222-8000

 A family may also reach out to a private forensics institute if autopsy results were inconclusive or didn’t provide adequate information.
 A second autopsy can be done to provide a second opinion or may uncover something that was missed during the first autopsy.

-The Autopsy Is Incomplete or Incompetently Completed
+The Autopsy is Incomplete or Incompetently Completed

 If the family believes that an autopsy is incomplete or that it wasn’t competently performed, they may want a second autopsy or at the very least a medical record review to verify the quality of the work.

-There’s a (Potential) Medical Malpractice Lawsuit
+There’s a (Potential) Wrongful Death or Medical Malpractice Lawsuit

 If a family member died under the care of a medical professional that may not have acted appropriately and caused harm, then there could be grounds for a malpractice lawsuit.
-In these cases the family will often hire a private forensics lab to perform a forensics autopsy.
+Or a wrongful death lawsuit may be initiated if it’s believed that recklessness or negligence on the part of another caused the death.

 There’s Debate Over Insurance Payouts